akleventis/directory_automation/README.md

-# Semester File System Setup
+# Semester File Script 📂

 Are you tired of laying out a whole file system setup each semester?
-I know I am...which is why I made this quick script that does it for you! 📂
+I know I am...which is why I made this quick script that does it for you!

 ## Prerequisite